 For the full model routing setup, our intelligent provider switching guide covers the config patterns.

-If you want an agent that works with any provider without debugging streaming protocols, give BetterClaw a try. $29/month per agent, BYOK with any cloud provider or combination.
+If you want an agent that works with any provider without debugging streaming protocols or maintaining your own hardware, give BetterClaw a try.
+Free plan with 1 agent + BYOK.
+Pro at $19/month per agent.
 60-second deploy.
 The tool calling just works because we handle the model integration layer.
-You build workflows instead of workarounds.

 Frequently Asked Questions